din/compose/README.md

 > ❗️ Identifiers for your objects must be unique.
 If your objects have collisions between their identifiers, the behavior of `@Ref` and `@RefCollection` is **undefined**.

-Firstly, we define a model we're going to pass between components:
+Firstly, a model must be defined that is going to be passed between components:

 ```
 // SpecimenModel.swift